-Note: Count loan-repayment recipients as full-time.
-Also note that the FQHC Medicare intermediary has different definitions for full-time providers; these are NOT to be used for UDS reporting.
+Note: Count the FTE for obligated loan-repayment recipients.
+Also note that the Federally Qualified Health Center (FQHC) Medicare intermediary has different definitions for full-time providers; these are NOT to be used for UDS reporting.

-The time spent by providers performing tasks in what could be considered non-direct-service clinical activities, such as charting, reviewing labs, filling or renewing prescriptions, returning phone calls, arranging for referrals, participating in quality improvement (QI) activities, supervising, etc., is all considered part of their overall medical care services time and should not be separately reported in a non-clinical support category.
+The time spent by providers doing tasks in what could be considered non-direct-service clinical activities, such as charting, reviewing labs, filling or renewing prescriptions, returning phone calls, arranging for referrals, participating in quality improvement (QI) activities, or supervising, is all considered part of their overall medical care services time and should not be separately reported in a non-clinical support category.